In the past, I only knew Kobe beef and Matsusaka beef and a couple more, but nowadays cows all over Japan offer delicious meat.

 With a bottle of wine, it cost a bit more than 23000 yen (about £162 or €184), which was not cheap, but we were really satisfied.

-I was very full at that moment, but my husband seemed to want more sweet things, so we went to a souvenir shop which was still open and bought a purple yam Mont Blanc and he ate it at that spot.
+I was very full at that moment, but my husband seemed to want more sweet things, so we went to a souvenir shop which was still open and bought a purple yam Mont Blanc and he ate it on that spot.

 The purple yam is another tasty speciality from Okinawa.